oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 the `equals` method, it would appear as `(deleted) java.lang.String.equals(Object) at bci 44`

 It is also possible that although a callsite is present in a compilation of some root method, it may not be present in a different compilation of the same method.
-Note that this is different that the callsite being deleted.
+Note that this is different from the callsite being deleted.
 In our example, the callsite `java.lang.String.equals(Object)` would disappear from the inlining tree if its caller was not inlined.
 If a call is present in one of the compilations but absent in the other, the matching algorithm reports a difference with the prefix `-` or `+`.
 If a call is present in both compilations, the prefix is `.` if the callsite kind is the same